These vegan chocolate chip cookies are soft and chewy with just enough ‘crunch’ to be satisfying as you bite into them.

 Served warm they are fantastic as the chocolate is all gooey and melty.

-If you’re not a cookie baking veteran (I’m certainly not) then it might shock you to see that you take them out of the oven when they are very much NOT crispy and baked looking.
-They’re still super soft and only very slightly browned on top.
-But as they cool down they firm up.
+When you take them out the oven they’re still super soft and only very slightly browned on top.
+As they cool down they firm up.

 What you’re looking for to let you know they’re done is they should be slightly browned on top and the edges should be set – not hard – just set, like they’re the shape they’re going to stay.
 They’ll still be very soft and gooey and not firm at all in the middle.
 That’s fine, as they cool the magic happens.